 Tuition Exchange Policy

 The Drexel University Tuition Exchange Program provides eligible dependents of eligible full-time Faculty and full-time Professional Staff members with the ability to swap access to scholarships with participating Tuition Exchange Program institutions.
 Due to the limited number of Drexel Tuition Exchange Program scholarships each academic year (not to exceed eight), not all Drexel Tuition Exchange Program applications will result in certification to apply for a Tuition Exchange Program award at an exchange institution.
+The number of awards is divided between four faculty members and four professional staff members, totaling eight candidates for each new academic year.
+The selection process is based on employees’ seniority level of a minimum of seven years.
 Tuition Exchange is not a Drexel benefit which is automatically awarded.
 Tuition Exchange is a competitive scholarship program for which children of eligible Drexel employees may compete.

 Drexel Tuition Exchange scholarships to participating Tuition Exchange Program institutions may cover full tuition at a four-year undergraduate program.
 For students entering a college or university for academic year 2014-2015, the award will be $32,500 or the cost of full tuition, whichever is less.
 For institutions with tuition greater than $32,500, Tuition Exchange awards will be less than full tuition.
 Any difference between the Drexel Tuition Exchange Program scholarship and actual tuition, plus costs for room and board and any other fees, must be paid by the student's family or covered by other sources, if eligible and available.
 For each eligible student, Drexel Tuition Exchange Program scholarship awards will not exceed a maximum of eight (8) semester units or the completion of the baccalaureate degree, whichever comes first.